-In terms of the best offers that come around during major events such as the World Cup, Risk Free Bets are the pinnacle.
+In terms of the best offers that come around during major events such as the World Cup, cash back are the pinnacle.
 You usually simply need to deposit money into your account and then you’ll be able to place a bet of up to, say, £10, knowing that if it’s a losing bet then you’ll get a cash refund.
 These are rare but crop up for the bigger events, and you don’t get bigger than the WC.

-Note, however, ‘money back’ offers are not the same as risk free and will often give a refund as free bet token, giving you another bite of the cherry but you can’t withdraw it as cash.
-It’s not as good as a risk free bet in cash, obviously, but still a good option.
+Note, however, some ‘if you lose’ offers are not the same as cash back and will often give a refund as free bet token, giving you another bite of the cherry but you can’t withdraw it as cash.
+It’s not as good as a cash back, obviously, but still a good option.

 Consider The Offer Terms

 There are, of course, certain things to look out for when the World Cup comes around and it feels as though bookmakers are throwing offers at you to win your business.
 The most obvious one is whether it is indeed limited to new customers or is available to people who have been with the bookie for a long time.
 If you’re a relative newcomer to betting in general then this is unlikely to have any effect on you, but if you’ve been betting for years then it will be an important distinction.